BigIndustries/cm_mesos_ext/README.md

 The `<PARCEL>-<VERSION>.jar` file in the target directory of the parcels we've just build, contains the Service Descriptor (csd).
 This allows for services to be added to Cloudera Manager.

 These jar file(s) need to be added to the CSD directory on the CM host machine.
-By default this directory is located at `/opt/cloudera/csd`.
+By default, this directory is located at `/opt/cloudera/csd`.

 For CM to pick up these files, the Cloudera Manager service needs to be restarted.